 Alien life before Roswell – pictures before computers

-adamskifoundation.com: The Adamski photographs, including his exceptional 16mm motion picture film footage, were taken between the years of 1949 through 1965; long before any sophisticated film technology and processes existed, including any computers or manipulative and altering software programs.
+adamskifoundation.com: The Adamski photographs, including his exceptional 16mm motion picture film footage, were taken between the years of 1949 through 1965; long before any sophisticated film technology and processes existed, including any computers or manipulative software programs.
 Today, absolutely anything can be manipulated, created and altered, and often is.
 However, the combined strength behind the original Adamski negatives, their known age and history, subsequent examinations, and successive decades of thousands of these similar crafts sighted and photographed worldwide, has, and continues, to PROVE the authenticity of Adamski’s materials.

 George Adamski’s Rare UFO Films1949 to 1965